NinjaPanic/Singapore/README.md

 <br><br>
 <p align="center">
 <strong>
 Singapore is a Fake BTC Miner written in Python3.
+You can give me a STAR ⭐ if you like my project.
 <br>
-You have to import the PyStyle Library with :
+You only have to import the PyStyle Library with :
 </strong>

 ```bash